Danijel Premuš

-Danijel Premuš (born 15 April 1981 in Rijeka) is a former water polo player.
+Danijel Premuš (born 15 April 1981) is a former water polo player.
 Premuš is a Croat who has dual Croatian and Italian citizenship and used to play for Croatia, going as far as being part of the Croatia men's national water polo team at 2004 Summer Olympics in the men's event.
 At the 2012 Summer Olympics, he competed for the Italy men's national water polo team in the men's event, losing to Croatia in the finals 8-6.
 He is 6 ft 1 inches tall.
 After retirement from water polo he returned to School of medicine Rijeka and earned degree in medicine (MD).